-E Special Forms
+E. Special Forms

 The primitive if else block has two C-shaped command slots and chooses one or the other depending on a Boolean test.
 Because Scratch doesn't emphasize functional programming, it lacks a corresponding reporter block to choose between two expressions.
-We could write one in Snap!:
+Snap! has one, but we could write our own: